pastebt/sess/README.md

 sess.Init("/path/to/save/data/")
 ```
-If leave it as default "", session will keep in memory.
+If leave it as default "", session will keep in memory and will be lost when server stop.

 ### Get / Set session